 Collibra’s expansion of the data ecosystem leads us to expect growth in the use of business intelligence and management.
 This could further help businesses discover data easily and make data-driven decisions.

-Shalaka is an associate market research analyst at G2.
-She is mesmerized by the way technology has affected our lifestyle throughout the years.
-Prior to joining G2, she worked as a merchandiser in the apparel industry and also had a stint as a content writer.
+Shalaka is a Market Research Analyst at G2, with a focus on data and design.
+Prior to joining G2, she has worked as a merchandiser in the apparel industry and also had a stint as a content writer.
 She loves reading and writing in her leisure.
-She's highly interested in the paranormal and continues to study the spirit world given a chance.